antonmi/job_reactor/README.markdown

 JobReactor is a library for creating, scheduling and processing background jobs.
 It is asynchronous client-server distributed system based on [EventMachine][0].

+JobReactor is the best solution for I/O intensive web application powered by evented web servers such [Thin][12].
+While all requests are processed in one thread you should avoid blocking reactor loop.
+So you should (and must) delegate intensive calculation to another process.

+__Use JobReactor to send the blocking calculations to another process.__

+JobReactor keeps you in evented paradigm by allowing to register callback for the tasks which will be triggered when work is done.
+See simple example of using with AsyncSinatra [here][13].

 To use JobReactor with [Sinatra][11] or [Ruby on Rails][9] you should start distributor in initializer using `JR.run` method (it launches EventMachine in separate thread).
 Then add rake task(s) which will run the node(s).

 If you use server based on EventMachine ([Thin][12]) use `JR.wait_em_and_run` method which will initialize JobReactor when EventMachine started.

 So, read the 'features' section and try JobReactor.
 You can do a lot with it.